hpc-carpentry/hpc-carpentry.github.io/pages/online-workshop-recommendations.md

 ##### Emergency Planning: Know your rally point!
 Just like in a fire drill, everyone should know where to go in the event of an emergency.
 In this case, emergency means technological failure that affects the instructional team or (it can happen!) the entire workshop.

 Be sure to have a plan in place for how to get in touch with each other and your learners should you be unable to access your video conferencing platform.
+Make sure all important links are prominently posted and accessible.
 It is also useful to advise your learners on how to proceed if they are unable to connect.

 ##### Set up for feedback collection
 At in-person workshops, we use sticky notes for gathering feedback after each module.
 The Carpentries offers a [Google Form](https://docs.google.com/forms/d/1p7iOV5HNvy4POS4g6eottY8RSfKq4kaoKz1-jIFYTMI/edit) template for this purpose.
 If choosing an alternative, the key elements of this are:
  * Respondent anonymity
  * Classifying feedback as positive/constructive (or learned/question or keep/change etc)
+ * Timestamping or other way of matching feedback to specific workshop sessions

 Plans to collect feedback should also include plans for using it.
 Prompt and collaborative review by the instructional team should be included in your time budgeting, as should opportunities to address concerns at the start of the next session.

 ##### Instructional team meetings
 In-person workshops benefit from extensive team collaboration, but online workshops demand it.
 Setting up a team meeting is only the first step: take this opportunity to plan ahead and make sure your meetings are efficient, effective, and worthwhile for all participants.